PogSmok/chacha20/README.md

   * Implementation of encryption and decryption (since it's a symmetric cipher)
   * Modular and easy to integrate into your projects
   * Safe and exception-free code
+  * Optimized AVX2 implementation

 ## Usage
-Simply download the `chacha20.hpp` file and include it like any other header.
+Simply download the `chacha20.hpp` or `chacha20_AVX.hpp` if your machine supports AVX and include it like any other header.
 This will allow the construction of a `Chacha20` object with a user-provided key, block count and nonce.
 Afterwards simply call `encrypt()` function on whatever string is to be encoded or decoded.
 For an example refer to `test.cpp`.

+## Benchmark
+Below is the benchmark for test vectors from `test.cpp`